sbhusal123/nepse-scraper/README.md

 **Tools:**
 - Scrapy for scraping
-- Splash as a js rendering enginee
+- Selenium for web broswer.

 ## Setup: